 Feature Description

-Chart symbology is one of the core features in SuperMap chart browsing.
-By configuring nautical chart properties parameters, you can control chart symbology styles, color modes, symbols, and boundary types to achieve precise display effects adapted to various scenarios.
-These settings enhance chart readability and navigation accuracy.
+Chart symbology is one of the important functions of SuperMap chart browsing.
+By setting nautical chart properties parameters, you can control the chart's symbolic style, vertex color, symbols, and boundary type to achieve more accurate and scenario-adaptive chart display effects.
+This setting helps improve the readability and navigation accuracy of nautical charts.

-- Load the chart group to be viewed into the map.
+- Load the chart group you need to browse into the map.

-- Select the Chart Tab -> Nautical Chart Properties group -> Click the Nautical Chart Properties button.
-The Nautical Chart Properties panel will appear on the right.
+- Select the Chart tab -> Nautical Chart Properties group -> click the Nautical Chart Properties button.
+The Nautical Chart Properties panel will pop up on the right.
 Expand the Show Settings group.

 - The Show Settings group contains the following options:

-- Chart Symbology: Displays charts according to S-52 electronic chart standards, ensuring industry-compliant symbols.
+- Chart Symbology: Displays the nautical chart according to the S-52 electronic chart display specification, ensuring symbols comply with industry standards.

-- NONE: Displays map data as basic points/lines/areas without symbology.
-This mode improves display performance during chart data editing and reduces symbology interference.
+- NONE: Displays map data as ordinary points, lines, and areas without symbolic processing.
+The non-chart symbology mode can effectively improve display performance during chart data editing and reduce interference from chart symbology on editing operations.

-Figure: Standard S-52 Display Figure: Non-chart Symbology Mode - Font: Select font style for display (default: Arial).
+Figure: Standard S-52 Display Figure: Non-Chart Symbology Mode - Font: Select the font style for display.
+The default is the Arial font.

-- Font Size: Choose or customize font size.
+- Font Size: You can choose or custom input the font size.

-- Dusk: Adapts to twilight conditions to reduce eye strain.
+- Dusk: Adapts to dawn and dusk light conditions, reducing eye strain.

 ![]() |